Gordonby/ArmLab2/README.md

     "vmSubnetRef": "[concat(variables('vmVnetID'), '/subnets/', variables('vmSubnetName'))]",

-1. Now we're ready to consume this template in the main template
+1. Now we're ready to consume this template in the main template.
+Pay specific attention to the parameters block.
+We're passing just the variables that we didn't associate a default value with in an earlier step.

     ```json
         {
       "apiVersion": "2017-05-10",